Order your Qurbani today from R995

 In the Noble Quran, Almighty Allah mentions: “Their meat will not reach Allah, nor will their blood, but what reaches Him is piety from you.”
 [Quran 22:37]

-At Muslim Hands, we have been carrying out your Qurbanis for many years.
+At Muslim Hands, we have been carrying out your Qurbanis for more than three decades.
 Our teams are working in several countries around the globe to ensure your Qurbani animals are well looked after and healthy.
 We also ensure the Sunnah practices of slaughtering are followed and meat is distributed to the most impoverished communities, so they too can enjoy the joyous day of Eid with their families.

 Key Facts